Blog

 7. LiveFlow

 LiveFlow syncs QuickBooks into Google Sheets.
-While not a forecasting tool by itself, it helps keep actual headcount spending synced so you can track salary, benefits, payroll taxes, and contractor costs without manual updates.
+It's not a forecasting tool on its own, but it keeps actual headcount spending synced so you can track salary, benefits, payroll taxes, and contractor costs without manual updates.

 Best for: bookkeeping-backed budget-to-actuals.